-Students are some of the busiest.
+Students are some of the busiest individuals.
 You need to complete assignments, prepare for exams, attend lectures, socialize, pursue hobbies and have fun all at the same time.
-We believe effective time management can help make the most out of these years.
+We believe effective time management for college students can help make the most out of these years.

-In this post we will try to lay out a few tips and tricks to help you and other college folks get their life back in control.
+In this post we will try to lay out a few time management tips for college students to help you and other college folks get their life back in control.

 Learn to say ‘No’

 Your friends ask you to go to the movies, but the due date for an important term paper is tomorrow?

 You know you won’t be able to write anything if you go out, since you’ll go to have few drinks after the movie and your professor won’t extend the deadline for the term paper .
 In such situations, you’ll need to say no. Politely refuse to accept additional tasks if you think that you’re already overloaded with work.

 Remember you can not do everything in the world at the same time.

 At some point, you can’t keep everything in your head.
 Moreover in today’s world of mobile phones and tablets this becomes highly helpful and simple.
 Helping you sharpen your sense of priority, Week Plan helps time management for students so that they can highlight which tasks are important and which ones can be be taken care of later.

 Letting go of the less important stuff will also relieve you from some of the stress that comes with the sheer amount of pending work.